Sonoran-Software/Sonoran-Store-Docs/speed-camera/getting-started.md

 # Getting Started
 ## Acquire the Script
-After purchasing the script through the sonoran store you may download the script through the keymaster account[tebex-assets](/tebex-assets) that purchased the script.
+After purchasing the script through the sonoran store you may [download the script through the keymaster account](/tebex-assets) that purchased the script.
 Upon downloading extract the file to a safe place.

 ## Install the Script
 1. Inside the script package you just extracted will be two folders.
 Copy both to a folder in your server's resources folder called `[sonoranscripts]` note the `[]` in the name, without them it will not work.